deebloo/find-and-replace/README.md

 Find and Replace
 =========

-A simple api for finding and replacing values in a file/
+A simple api for finding and replacing values in a file.

 ## Installation
   ```